-We will run our own title report to verify any liens or encumbrances on the property you want to sell.
+We will conduct our own search to verify if there are any liens or encumbrances on the property you want to sell.

 We will then work with our title company to see what can be done to clear title on your land.

-Each property is a bit different and we will help you find the resources you need to fix any title issues on the parcel you want to sell.
+Each property is a bit different and sometimes we can help you find the resources you need to fix any title issues on the parcel you want to sell.

 What if my property is in a flood zone?